ExitValue.ai

 Beyond customer concentration and fleet condition, the biggest value killers I see are: single-basin exposure (especially outside the Permian), exposure to spot frac pricing, heavy dependence on small and mid-cap E&P customers (who go bankrupt regularly), unfunded environmental remediation obligations, and key-person dependency on the founder/operator who has all the customer relationships.

-Want to know what your oil & gas services business is worth?
+Estimate your oil & gas services business value

 Frequently Asked Questions